 - Here’s how it works:

-- Connect with the senior by phone to share good wishes for the holiday season
+- Connect with the senior by phone to share good wishes

 Make a Caring Call and Let an Older Adult Know they Matter.
 Form a phone connection with an older adult and let them know you care.